pratikgund9/pratikgund99/README.md

 - 👋 Hi, I’m @pratikgund99
 - 👀 I’m interested in ...computers and related
-- 🌱 I’m currently learning ...Bachelor's Of Computer Science
+- 🌱 I’m currently learning ...Bachelor's Of Computer Aplication
 - 💞️ I’m looking to collaborate on ...coding, photography,
 - 📫 How to reach me ...pratikgund99@gmail.com